utnet-org/utility-readonly/docs/architecture/next/malicious_chunk_producer_and_phase2.md

 enough?

 Currently (with 4 shards) you need around 20k UNC to become a chunk producer.
-If we increase the number of shards to 100, it would drop the minimum stake to around 1k UNC.
+If we increase the number of shards to 100, it would drop the minimum pledge to around 1k UNC.

 In such scenario, by sacrificing 1k UNC, the malicious node can cause the